Tracking Pixels Explained – The Basics & Advanced Stuff

 But, there’s much more to Shorty that just tracking pixels.
 Shorty is a complete marketing suite for webmasters, affiliates and advertising professionals who need more data, accurate reporting and a user-friendly dashboard to see everything at once.

-[/et_pb_text][et_pb_button admin_label=”Button” button_url=”http://www.shortywp.com” url_new_window=”off” button_text=”Click here To Find Out More About Shorty” button_alignment=”left” background_layout=”light” custom_button=”on” button_border_width=”0″ button_letter_spacing=”0″ button_use_icon=”default” button_icon_placement=”right” button_on_hover=”on” button_letter_spacing_hover=”0″ button_text_size=”20″ /][/et_pb_column][/et_pb_row][/et_pb_section]
+[/et_pb_text][et_pb_button admin_label=”Button” button_url=”https://www.shortywp.com” url_new_window=”off” button_text=”Click here To Find Out More About Shorty” button_alignment=”left” background_layout=”light” custom_button=”on” button_border_width=”0″ button_letter_spacing=”0″ button_use_icon=”default” button_icon_placement=”right” button_on_hover=”on” button_letter_spacing_hover=”0″ button_text_size=”20″ /][/et_pb_column][/et_pb_row][/et_pb_section]

 Related Posts: